Lexicon

 ORIGINAL

-The accumulated cost of deferred verification—checks that should have been performed but were postponed, creating a liability that compounds over time.
-Like technical debt in software, verification debt accrues interest: the longer verification is deferred, the more expensive it becomes to perform, and the more damage incorrect assumptions may have caused.
-A system that accepts unverified claims to maintain speed accumulates verification debt; a system that accepts conflicting claims without resolution accumulates verification debt; a system that allows predicates to proliferate without citizenship papers accumulates verification debt.
-The debt comes due when coherence fails catastrophically—when the unverified claim turns out to be false, when the conflict can no longer be papered over, when the undocumented predicate collides with another.
+Deferred verification compounds like financial debt.
+Checks that should have been performed but were postponed create a liability that grows over time.
+Like technical debt in software, verification debt accrues interest: the longer verification is deferred, the more expensive it becomes, and the more damage incorrect assumptions may have caused.
+The debt comes due when coherence fails catastrophically — when the unverified claim turns out false, when the conflict can no longer be papered over, when the undocumented predicate collides with another.
 Verification debt is the economic concept underlying the coherence budget: systems must decide how much debt they are willing to carry and what they will pay to service it.

 Verification Inversion